AlexNeugroschl/JAX_Risk_Engine/docs/concepts/architecture.md

 by hand; `engine/scenarios.py` now centralizes two canonical example scenarios:

 - `cross_asset_demo_config()` — two equities/FX pairs and two interest rate
-  currencies (USD, EUR), used to show off the full breadth of what Stage 1 can simulate.
+  currencies (USD, EUR), used to show off the full breadth of what the simulation module can simulate.
 - `single_currency_swap_demo_config()` — one currency with two correlated interest
   rate factors (a discounting curve and a separate forwarding curve), sized to exactly match a demo 2-year interest rate swap.
-Used by the Stage 2 and Stage 3 demos and by the ORE cross-check tests.
+Used by the instrument-pricing and risk-aggregation demos and by the ORE cross-check tests.

-It also provides `flat_yield_curves()`, a helper that builds a deterministic (no random simulation noise) yield curve cube directly from ORE's own curve objects — used whenever code needs a "today's actual market, no what-if" baseline, most importantly for Stage 3's `base_npv` input and for the tests that compare this engine's output directly against ORE's.
+It also provides `flat_yield_curves()`, a helper that builds a deterministic (no random simulation noise) yield curve cube directly from ORE's own curve objects — used whenever code needs a "today's actual market, no what-if" baseline, most importantly for the risk aggregation module's `base_npv` input and for the tests that compare this engine's output directly against ORE's.

 `engine/scenarios.py` depends on `engine/simulation.py` (it constructs
 `SimulationConfig` objects) but nothing depends on `engine/scenarios.py` except demo